ryparker/Awesome-List/README.md

 Agile Methodology

-- [Development that pays](https://www.youtube.com/channel/UCVHTu50vmvVA0OtkGBJlGPw) - Breaks down what Agile is and why.
+- [Development that pays](https://www.youtube.com/channel/UCVHTu50vmvVA0OtkGBJlGPw) - Breaks down what Agile is and why it exists.

 Industry